Lazy Luddite Log

 Bazaar Texidermy

-Sometimes it is difficult to tell what an item is.
+Sometimes it is difficult to tell exactly what an item is.
 This massive strangling snake could just be a model but I suspect it is a cumbersome piece of taxidermy.
 One becomes accustomed to seeing markedly different things at a bazaar but sometimes I am still utterly surprised.
 And in this case a tad spooked.
 The way it just lolls about among household items and clothes racks is incongruous.

 * * * * *